opstrace/opstrace/packages/app/README.md

 ## Authentication

-By default, Auth0 implicit flow with PKCE is used to get a JWT for a user client-side.
+By default, Auth0 flow with PKCE is used to get a JWT for a user client-side.
 That JWT is then submitted to the web-server to create a session upon successful validation of the the token.
-This session is then used to handle authentication for the graphql server, web ui, and nginx ingress.
+This session is then used to handle authentication for the graphql server, web ui, and nginx-ingress.

 ## Frequently used Scripts